Research program

 Current research:

-• The interaction between gut feelings and other elements of clinical reasoning (Maastricht-Antwerp).
+- The interaction between gut feelings and other elements of clinical reasoning such as context information and experience has been studied in an experimental study design.
+A publication is in process.

-• PhD project: the significance of gut feelings in clinical reasoning of French GPs (Brest).
+- PhD project: the significance of gut feelings in clinical reasoning in recognition of pulmonary embolism (French GPs, Brest) (defended 2018, see Publications).